-If you want to create a slideshow in full feature mode, you can set up the project's frame size before starting, click Advanced project setup on the welcome screen.
+If you want to set up the project's frame size before starting, click Advanced project setup on the welcome screen.
 Then, specify the necessary settings and click OK to start working on your project.

 Resolution

 The resolution is the width and height of your video in pixels.
 The higher a video's resolution, the more detail and quality of the original video it can retain.
 Choose your project's resolution based on the videos and images that you plan to use in it.